HSLdevcom/digitransit-ui/docs/Deployment.md

 A `CONFIG` environment variable is used to determine which instance-specific configuration to use; For example, `CONFIG=bbnavi-angermuende` will make it load `app/configurations/config.bbnavi-angermuende.js`.
 Because we develop from *one* main branch, almost all differences between the instances lead back to a different `config.bbnavi-*.js` file being used because of a different `$CONFIG` value.

 [`lint-test-deploy.yml`](../.github/workflows/lint-test-deploy.yml) defines all steps to be run by the [*GitHub Actions* CI service](https://docs.github.com/en/actions):
-1. On a push to any branch, the CI system will lint, build & test the code by running the respective `yarn run …` commands.
+1. On a push to any branch, the CI system will
+	a. lint, build & test the code by running the respective `yarn run …` commands
+	b. build a Docker image, but only cache the image's layers (to speed up subsequent builds) without pushing it
 2. When Git tag named `release_<instance>_<date>` or `release_<instance>_<date>_<i>` is pushed, the CI system will
 	1. lint, build & test the code, as described above
 	2. build a Docker image tagged with